YiZhiYuanYuan-qyy/csecon206/Problem Set 1/README.md

 In this case, I set the endowment very small and the multipler very big.
 The player 1 is most likely to take the risk that the Player 2 might not return any profit.
 Thus, the assumption is not like the Nash equillibrium that the players are all rational.
 	- Assumption:
 		- the endowment is small enough and the multiplier is big enough.
-		- Players want to maximize their own profit.
+		- Players want to maximize their own profit, but in the last round this might not established.
-		- This is no chance for the two players to exchange information and communiate with each other
+		- There is no chance for the two players to exchange information and communiate with each other.

 	- Equilibrium:
 		- Case analysis: based on the result of "Strategic plays" part, we know that there is big likelihood that Player 1 Engage the game and Player 2 will return Player 1 in order to gain profit during the next several games.
-As long as the game continues, Playr 2 will cooperate for this rounds.
+As long as the game continues, Player 2 will cooperate for this round.
 		- In the situation that 2 players cannot communicate and cooperation, the best way for them is to using the half-half method which means the profit took by the multiper is divided evenly.
 		 Profit Player 1 = Profit Player 2 (i<5)
 		 B - A = 100A - B